Hysterical contagion: June bug epidemic

 The June bug epidemic serves as a classic example of hysterical contagion.
 In 1962 a mysterious disease broke out in a dressmaking department of a US textile factory.
 The symptoms included numbness, nausea, dizziness, and vomiting.
-Word of a bug in the factory that would bite its victims and cause them to develop the above symptoms quickly spread.
+Word of a "bug" in the factory that would bite its victims and cause them to develop the above symptoms quickly spread.

 Soon sixty-two employees developed this mysterious illness, some of whom were hospitalized.
 The news media reported on the case.
 After research by company physicians and experts from the US Public Health Service Communicable Disease Center, it was concluded that the case was one of mass hysteria.

-While the researchers believed some workers were bitten by the bug, anxiety was probably the cause of the symptoms.
-No evidence was ever found for a bug which could cause the above flu-like symptoms, nor did all workers demonstrate bites.
+While the researchers believed some workers may have in fact been bitten by an unspecified insect, anxiety was probably the cause of the symptoms.
+No evidence was ever found for an insect or arachnid which could cause the above flu-like symptoms, nor did all workers demonstrate bites.

 Workers concluded that the environment was quite stressful; the plant had recently opened, was quite busy and organization was poor.
 Further, most of the victims reported high levels of stress in their lives.
 Social forces seemed at work too.

 Of the 62 employees that reported symptoms, 59 worked on the first shift, 58 worked in the same area, and 50 of the 62 cases occurred in the two consecutive days after the media supposedly “sensationalized” the event.
 Most of the employees who became sick took time off to recuperate.